Benefits Frequently Asked Questions

 - 8-digit OSU Employee ID – your Delta Dental ID is your Employee ID with a leading zero added to it.

 - 9-digit OSU Employee ID – your Delta Dental ID is your Employee ID with no changes.

 Will I receive a dental plan card in the mail?

-Dental cards are not required for services and are not mailed to subscribers.
-However, if you prefer to have a dental card for services, you can print one on Delta Dental's web site at www.toolkitsonline.com.
+Dental cards are not required for services.
+If you wish to attain a dental card for services, you can print one on Delta Dental's web site at www.toolkitsonline.com.

 Each enrolled member and their dependents may have two regular cleanings and exams in the plan year.
 Two additional cleanings will be covered when medically necessary.
 (Two additional cleanings per benefit year are considered medically necessary for individuals with at-risk conditions such as documented periodontal disease, diabetes, kidney failure, organ or bone marrow transplant recipient, and for individuals receiving dialysis, chemotherapy, radiation treatment, or are HIV positive.)

 How are other services paid?